clydedevv/VinnieTheVig/gitbook/getting-started/what-is-aigg.md

 # What is AIGG?

 AIGG is a Twitter-native companion for Polymarket that transforms market discovery from a research rabbit hole into a 30-second decision.
-Mention @aigginsights with any market question and receive an actionable trading recommendation with the exact Polymarket link.
+Mention @VigVinnie with any market question and receive an actionable trading recommendation with the exact Polymarket link.

 ## The Problem